Melbourne CBD - East

 Melbourne CBD - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Melbourne CBD - East has a high level of cultural diversity, with 54.7% of its population speaking a language other than English at home and 65.6% born overseas.
-Christianity is the predominant religion in Melbourne CBD - East, making up 25.1% of people.
-Buddhism is overrepresented compared to Greater Melbourne, comprising 10.3% of Melbourne CBD - East's population.
+Melbourne CBD - East has a population where 54.7% speak a language other than English at home, with 65.6% born overseas.
+Christianity is the predominant religion, at 25.1%.
+Buddhism, however, is significantly higher at 10.3%, compared to Greater Melbourne's average of 4.2%.

 Frequently Asked Questions - Diversity